rockcrafters/chiselled-jre/README.md

 Eclipse Temurin images use `ubuntu:22.04` or `alpine:3.18` base images and extract Adoptium's build of Java 17 Runtime built with OpenJDK `legacy-jre-image` target.
 It contains hotspot binaries and a base list of modules required for the runtime and is generated from the JDK image with the `jlink` tool.
 It includes a class data-sharing cache.

 Azul Zulu packages a limited set of binaries and a full set of JDK modules.
-It includes class data-sharing cache.
-It only installs base dependencies (`libc` and `libnss`) and none of the Abstract Window Toolkit (AWT) such as fontconfig despite having AWT binaries present in the Java runtime.
+It includes a class data-sharing cache.
+It only installs base dependencies (`libc` and `libnss`) and none of the Abstract Window Toolkit (AWT) such as `fontconfig` despite having AWT binaries present in the Java runtime.

 Amazon Corretto installs Java JDK package in `amazonlinux:2023` with all package dependencies.
 It packages a limited set of binaries and a full set of JDK modules.